 This study indicates that over a period of time increased utilization of information, communication technology, changing structure of the workforce and increasing flexibility of work are also adding to the mental work.
 These practices are in relation to ethos is embraced by most members of the organization & thereby developed a unique corporate folklore for a strong work culture.
 Working environment plays an important role in employee retention.
 Good working environment develops a long term relationship between an employee and organisation.
 The implied meaning is that the mission, philosophy, goals, objectives, technology, managerial practices, facilities, relationship to employees etc., are conducive to contribute excellence at work.
 The work is intrinsically valued and central to employees' life space.
-While those other Industries where culture has low trust, unhealthy working environment, miscommunication and low teamwork, all these led to the low commitment so it shows that the practices and policies are non-conducive to contribute performance excellence at works.
+While those other Industries where culture has low trust, unhealthy working environment, miscommunication and low teamwork, all these led to the low commitment so it shows that the practices and policies are non-conducive to contribute performance excellence and business surplus to organization and also in those organizations employee turnover accelerate at increasing rate.